TheAdamProject/adams/README.md

 > python train.py CONFs/my_BIG_bn2.gin

 The script saves checkpoints and logs for the training process in *NeuralNet/MODELs/CHECKPOINTS*.
-This can be visualized with tensorboard.
+These can be visualized with tensorboard.
 At the end of the training, it will save a keras model in  *NeuralNet/MODELs/SAVED_MODELS*.

 # Cite the paper
 This is the official repository of the paper *"Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries"* to be presented at USENIX Security 2021.